lagom/lagom/docs/manual/java/gettingstarted/GettingStartedSbt.md

 ... (booting up)
 > runAll
 ```
+It will take a bit of time to build the project and start the services.
 Among other messages, you should see the following:
 ```
 [info] Starting embedded Cassandra server
 ..........